Alaa-AbuSarah/Behaviour_Cup/README.md

 <details>
 <summary><b>How to Use the Blackboard within Nodes</b></summary>
-The nodes in Behaviour Cup have access to the blackboard instance for data sharing.
+The nodes in Behavior Cup have access to the blackboard instance for data sharing.
 Use the following APIs within your node scripts to interact with the blackboard:
 <br><br>

 ```csharp